T of C

 5. Taoyuan Chunxiao plus its related modal prelude Qingyu Yi

-6. Yu Lou Chun Xiao, a popular Mei'an school melody7
+6. Yu Lou Chun Xiao, a popular Mei'an school melody8

 In addition:

-The first two melodies, from Shen Qi Mi Pu, have a similar theme: The former is a short melody that might have been created as a prologue to the more famous latter one.
+The first five listed here not only share modal similarities, like many raised fifth string melodies their themes all have connections to the Chu region.
+The first two in particular, from Shen Qi Mi Pu, have a similar theme: the former is a short melody that might have been created as a prologue to the more famous latter one.
 However, they share no musical motifs.

+The Ming dynasty melodies that use this tuning all seem to be modally related.
 The short ruibin modal prelude has 6 (la) as the main tonal center, secondarily 3 (mi), but with 2 (re) also very important.
 Both melodies in this mode also have 6 as the main tonal center, with 3 as a secondary center.
-However, 1 (do) is also an important tonal center.
+However, 1 (do) is also a tonal center, and the relationship of 3 to 1 as well as 3 to 6 also seems very important.
 It should be noted that re also may have a special prominence particularly in later melodies or versions of these melodies.
 This is where comparison should be made to shang mode.

 Original preface